vpbaumgarten/vpbaumgarten/README.md

 - 👋 Hi, I’m @vpbaumgarten
 - 👀 I’m interested in ...
 Machine Learning and Cyber-Security
 - 🌱 I’m currently learning ...
-A lot of different things
+Full-stack development
 - 💞️ I’m looking to collaborate on ...
 Anything and everything
 - 📫 How to reach me ... vpbtechnology@gmail.com or (561) 884-5057